DiamondKeySecurity/libhal/README.md

 [EFD][].
 At least at the moment, we're only interested in ECDSA with the NIST prime curves, so we use algorithms optimized for a=-3.

-The point multiplication algorithm is a straightforward square and add loop, which is not the fastest possible algorithm, but is relatively easy to confirm by inspection as being constant-time within the limits imposed by the NIST curves.
+The point multiplication algorithm is a straightforward double-and-add loop, which is not the fastest possible algorithm, but is relatively easy to confirm by inspection as being constant-time within the limits imposed by the NIST curves.
 Point multiplication could probably be